0334321-LSE/Progetto-SOA/README.md

 };
 ```

-The monitor mantains also the password to work with him, it is defined in this way:
+Additionally, the monitor stores the password required for its operation, defined as follows:

 ```
 struct reference_monitor {